chsclarke/Virus/README.md

 ## How does it work?

-The operation of this virus is simple but quite effective.
-Every executable will be viewed by the program as infected or uninfected.
+The operation of this virus is simple but effective.
+Every executable is viewed by the program as infected or uninfected.
 If the file is infected, it is left alone.
-If it is not infected, it will execute the following operation.
+If it is not infected, the following operation is executed:

-First, It executes the given payload.
-Next, it finds an existing (uninfected) executable and appends the same payload at the begging of the new file.
-This is great, and the virus will spread, but if the computer attempts to run an infected file it will just run the malware and cleanly exit before the old executable is run.
+First, the given payload is executed.
+Next, an existing (uninfected) executable is found and the virus is appended at the beginning of the new file.
+This is great; the virus will spread, but if the computer attempts to run an infected file, the virus will execute and the original file will not.

-To fix the exiting problem, the virus will split the infected program to create two temporary executables in the /tmp directory* upon execution.
-The infected file will call each of these in succession.
-The first file will be the malware and the second will be the old purpose of the program.
+To remedy the problem stated above, the virus will split a copy of the infected program by creating two temporary executables in the /tmp directory* upon execution.
+The virus will call these executables in succession.
+The first file will be the malware and the second will be the original program.
 For demonstration purposes, my virus payload consists of a print statement that says “Hello!
 I am a simple virus!” every time it is run.

 To summarize: an infected file will print “Hello!
-I am a simple virus!” (this is my mock payload), attempt to infect another file, and then execute the old functionality of the file.
+I am a simple virus!” (this is my mock payload), attempt to infect another file, and then execute the original functionality of the file.

 *Usage of the /tmp directory is intended to prevent an ls call from accidentally uncovering the temporary files during the virus’s execution.